phuongwj/my-notes/aws-certified-cloud-practitioner/4-aws-global-infrastructure.md

 #### Off ramps

-Uuses Edge Locations as an **off-ramp** to provide at the Edge storage and compute near the end user.
+Uses Edge Locations as an **off-ramp** to provide at the Edge storage and compute near the end user.

 Examples:
 - Amazon CloudFront (CDN) (for context, it's a content distribution network)